St. Paul, Minnesota Therapists

 How to Start Your Search for the Right Mental Health Professional

 With so many different types of professionals available, it can be overwhelming to know where to start.
-We suggest that before you even begin to sort through the different services available, that you take a moment to evaluate what your needs and preferences are.
+We suggest that before you even begin to sort through the different services available, you take a moment to evaluate what your needs and preferences are.
 Working with a person who is the right fit for you is an important part of the therapeutic process and not all care providers are the same.
 Some of the questions you may want to ask yourself are:

 - What specific issues or disorders are you wanting assistance with?